-2. Call the results from questions 1. ip^ , lp^ and mip^ respectively.
+2. Call the results from questions 1. $ip^$ , $lp^$ and $mip^$ respectively.
 Which of these numbers is largest, and which is smallest?
 Should this be true for all students in the class?
 Can some of the numbers be equal?
 Which ones?

-3. Consider a situation where your model includes binary variables x_1, x_2, \ldots, x_9 , each representing the potential purchase of a particular investment.
+3. Consider a situation where your model includes binary variables $x_1, x_2, \ldots, x_9$ , each representing the potential purchase of a particular investment.
 Show how to represent each of the following constraints as a single linear constraint:

 - a.
-You can choose at most 5 of them. - b.
-If you choose investment 1, you must also choose investment 2. - c.
-If you choose investment 1, you may not choose investment 7. - d.
+You must choose exactly 4 of them. - b.
+If you choose investments 1 and 2, you must also choose investment 4. - c.
 You must choose either both investments 5 and 6, or neither of them.